shaisachs/the-check/README.md

 "Mathi?" she asks.

-Her voice is soft but steady—surprisingly steady given the swirling chaos beyond the door.
+Her voice is steady - surprisingly so, given the swirling chaos beyond the door.

 "Yeah," he says.
 "You’re Alma."

 Her nod is polite but warm.
 A small thing.
 But noticeable.

-They sit across from one another with a kind of gentle caution, like people trying to learn a dance they’ve never seen before.
+They sit across from one another with delicately, like people trying to learn a dance they’ve never seen before.

-Their introductions are formal—education, experience, recent projects.
+Their introductions are formal - education, experience, recent projects.

+// todo: feels a little blunt
 But as they talk, something small but unmistakable settles between them: a rhythm.

 Halfway through describing her last role, Alma’s phone buzzes.
 She offers an apologetic gesture.

-"Correspondence chess with my sister.
+"Chess game with my sister.
 It’s my move."

 She taps three times.
-Precise.
-Efficient.
+Thinks.
+Taps a little more.

 Phone facedown.

 No elaboration.

-But the gesture leaves behind a faint warmth—evidence of a world outside this one, a relationship not defined by metrics or adjacency surfaces.

-It feels almost rebellious.

----

-### 14. Instant synergy
+Just a conspiratorial grin.

-When they begin reviewing the project brief, the synergy is immediate but understated.
+Soon they're reviewing the project brief.
+It's uninspired, but it's something to do.

 They don’t mirror each other.
 They complement each other.

+// todo: hate this bit
-Where Mathi sketches out a structure, Alma suggests the connective tissue.
+Where Mathi sketches out a diagram, Alma suggests the connective tissue.
 Where Alma proposes a sequence, Mathi refines the waypoints.
 Where one hesitates, the other fills the quiet—not dominating, not eclipsing, simply offering.

-It feels natural.
-Easy in a way that startles them both.
+It feels natural, easy.
+In a way that startles them both.

-By the time they step out for lunch, they’ve developed a shorthand—a murmured agreement, a nod that carries meaning.
+By the time they step out for lunch, they’ve developed a shorthand - a murmured agreement, a nod that carries meaning.

 They order at the same moment:

-"Chicken rice bowl.
+// todo: right idea but need something a little more interesting "Chicken rice bowl.
 Extra ginger."

 Their heads snap toward each other.

-A blink.

-Then shared laughter—quiet, but real.

-A moment of warmth in a cafeteria that otherwise smells vaguely of disappointment and sanitizer.

----

-### 15. Strange revelations at work
+A blink, then shared laughter.

+***

 As they return to their desks, the building feels more distorted.